Tenuta Il Poggione - Toscana Brunello di Montalcino 2018 (magnum)

 Rated estate (2021 guide) Recommended

-This is a flavorful, layered Brunello with aromas of fresh, tart cherries, plums, bay leaves, rosemary, and olives.
-Clove and licorice are also present.
-It is medium-bodied to full-bodied, with firm, fine tannins.
+This is a flavorful, complex Brunello with aromas of fresh, tart cherries, plums, bay leaves, rosemary, and olives.
+Cloves and licorice are also present.
+It is medium-bodied to full-bodied, with firm, refined tannins.
 It is elegant and well-balanced, with a long, deliciously savory finish.
-Drink from 2023 onwards.
+Best enjoyed starting in 2023.